mEyob/Word2Vec/text.md

 		\label{fig:class}
 	\end{figure}

-\noindent\textbf{\emph{Analogical reasoning task.}} This evaluation is based on the five analogical reasoning evaluation sets, namely: the \emph{Capital-world, City-in-state, Currency, Family, and Opposite} sets.
+\noindent\textbf{*Analogical reasoning task.}} This evaluation is based on the five analogical reasoning evaluation sets, namely: the *Capital-world, City-in-state, Currency, Family, and Opposite} sets.
 Word2Vec comes with a built-in

-\noindent\emph{"accuracy"} function that runs such analogical evaluations and returns a JSON-like data structure of correct and incorrect analogies returned by the model.
+\noindent*"accuracy"} function that runs such analogical evaluations and returns a JSON-like data structure of correct and incorrect analogies returned by the model.
 From this, a single accuracy percentage can be reported using
 \[
 \text{accuracy} = 100 \times \frac{\text{correct analogies}}{\text{Total analogies}},
 \]
 \noindent see \cite{accuracy} for more on this.
 These numbers are given in Table 2 for the five analogy task sets.
-The model performed poorly on the \emph{Currency} set, which maybe due to the lack of financial topics in the training data.
+The model performed poorly on the *Currency} set, which maybe due to the lack of financial topics in the training data.

 \begin{figure*}